 6. Toilet splash-back

-Once your child has learnt to do their number twos in the potty, you will need to dispose of them in the big toilet, where you’ll become accustomed with ‘poo splash-back’, which has a funny way of hitting you in the face in a way that isn’t funny in the slightest.
+Once your child has learnt to do their number twos in the potty, you will need to dispose of them in the big toilet, where you’ll become accustomed with ‘poo splash-back’, which has a funny way of hitting you in the face that isn’t funny in the slightest.
 Don’t worry, you’ll soon figure out the angle you need to use in order to avoid the splash-back, or you might even get really savvy and put your toddler on the toilet for all future poos.

 7. It can be joyous